 Great martial arts experts with significant capabilities don’t show off their skills voluntarily.
 Even when they are attacked, they won’t use their abilities unless it is a matter of life and death.

-A farmer is provoked
+A martial arts farmer is provoked

 During the Qing Dynasty, there was a farmer named Wang Cui.
 A man In his seventies, Wang was hunched and had a long beard.
 He was rarely seen joking with others.
 Wang’s neighbor was a poor scholar who often bought vegetables from him for his lunch.
 Wang cared for him and tried to help out whenever possible.